fsbolero/fsbolero.github.io/docs/Templating.md

 ---
 title: HTML templates
+subtitle: Use plain HTML files as templates with a type provider
 ---

-# HTML templates

-In addition to creating HTML content [with F# functions](HTML), Bolero enables inserting plain HTML templates in the form of a type provider.

-## Invoking the type provider
+### Invoking the type provider

 The type provider `Bolero.Template` takes one static parameter, which is a string and can be either: